oncody/civ-board-game-2010/README.md

 1. Change military tradition social policy to read: Once per turn, when you build a unit, you may pay 2/3/4 more production to build an army figure
 1. Scouts can steal combat bonuses from buildings and send them home
 1. Can choose when to consume a building program
-1. You can build cities on edges of the map (not next to unexplored map tiles)
+1. You can build cities and metropolises on edges of the map (not next to unexplored map tiles)
 1. Should we play with all hut/village tiles:

 | Tile | Cody's thoughts |